Positive Parenting Solutions by Amy McCready is one of the most popular and successful parenting classes out there.

 Step 7 brings the course together into a final recap.

-And, for sure, backsliding is a big risk for any family implementing the Positive Parenting Solution.
-While the tools and strategies taught on the course are often common sense and intuitive they do require a mindful, deliberate application in order to be successful – and that’s not always easy.
+And for sure, backsliding is a big risk for any family implementing the Positive Parenting Solutions.
+While the tools and strategies taught in the course are often common sense and intuitive, they do require a mindful, deliberate application in order to be successful – and that’s not always easy.

 Positive Parenting Solutions Review

-So we’ve got to admit, it was a lot of work, time and effort to get through all 49 lessons of Amy McCready’s Positive Parenting Solutions program.
+We’ve got to admit, it was a lot of work, time, and effort to get through all 49 lessons of Amy McCready’s Positive Parenting Solutions program.

 The million dollar question is – was it worth it?